 You have a professional life but also personal and social life.
 The key to healthy living is balancing and giving proper time to each aspect that makes your life meaningful and successful.
 Poor time management often leads to overworking.

-For instance, if you leave an important task till the last hour, you might find yourself pulling an all-nighter.
+For instance, if you leave an essential task till the last hour, you might pull an all-nighter.
 In this case, you will have to compromise on your sleep.
-You will also miss out on the personal time necessary to nurture your relationships.
+You will also miss the personal time necessary to nurture your relationships.
 Your partner might feel angry, your kids would feel neglected, and your friends would feel sidelined.

-Do you see the wide-ranging harms of not managing your time?
+Do you see the wide-ranging harm of not managing your time?
 Tony Morgan says, “You get to decide where your time goes.
 You can either spend it moving forward, or you can spend it putting out fires.
 You decide.
 And if you don’t decide, others will decide for you.”
-So proactively decide to manage your time, so all areas of your life remain healthy and happy.
+So proactively manage your time, so all areas of your life remain healthy and happy.

-With effective time management in place, you enhance your professional performance and improve your personal life.
-You will have enough time to dedicate to yourself so that your physical, emotional, mental, and relational well-being is preserved.
+With adequate time management, you enhance your professional performance and improve your personal life.
+You will have enough time to dedicate to yourself to preserve your physical, emotional, mental, and relational well-being.

-When things at the professional front are under control, you are at the luxury of focusing on your personal life and relationships.
-When you are sure of the fact that no professional matters require a great deal of attention, you start developing a sense of calmness in your personal life.
+When things on the professional front are under control, you are at the luxury of focusing on your personal life and relationships.
+When you are sure that no professional matters require much attention, you start developing a sense of calmness in your personal life.